132nd-etcher/OPUF19/README.md

 In case both VIKING and BEAR flight cannot be contacted all flights are to egress AO and contact DARKSTAR.

+### Contact point

+BEAR flight to contact JTAC VIKING at earliest possibility (with COBRA attached and assembled).

+All other flights to contact JTAC VIKING NLT 40nm out of Lar AB.

 ## Loadouts

 Loadout at discretion FL.